-Click the graphic for online for reservation payments and donations.
+Click the graphic for online reservation payments and donations.

-The 9th Annual Spring Fling Cabaret and Silent Auctionwill be on Friday, March 9, 2018.
-That date is the 15th anniversary of Bloom's Sunday morning worship services.
+Bloom's 9th Annual Spring Fling Cabaret and Silent Auctionwill be on Friday, March 9, 2018.
+That date is the 15th anniversary of Bloom's Sunday morning worship services, which started outdoors in the Rose Garden of Palapas Art Garden and Nursery in Palm Springs.

-Spring Fling 9 will be at the DoubleTree Hotel in Cathedral City, as in years past, 6pm to 9pm.
-The cabaret format and menue are currently under creative consideration.
-Silent Auction items are already bing curated.
+To celebrate one of our best resources of ministry thoughout the years, our theme is "You Gotta Have Friends!"
+This year's Spring Fling FUNdraiser will be at the DoubleTree Hotel in Cathedral City, as in years past, from 6pm to 9pm.
+Doors open at 5:30pm.
+The cabaret format and menu are currently under creative consideration.
+Silent Auction items are already being curated.
 Stay tuned for further informaiton soon to come.

 Thank you for visiting Bloom in the Desert Ministries' Web site.
 You are welcome here.